svapreddy/clearx/README.md

 export default store;

 ```
 Note that, the data can be a plain Object or a custom model long as it's properties can be accessed or changed using bracket notation  `data[property]`.
-Latest data is available to UI components whenever data is changed.
+The latest data is available to UI components whenever bound is changed.

 ##### Bind data store to the UI components:

 `ClearX` works with class components and function components.
-It can also be used as independent data observer.
+It can also be used as an independent data observer.

-Now let's bind the store to a function component. `ClearX` uses `useState()` hook to make latest state available to component.
-That means, whenever data at a path is updated, if the component is interested in data at that path, the setter of `useState()` is called with latest state.
+Now let's bind the store to a function component. `ClearX` uses `useState()` hook to make the latest state available to the component.
+That means, whenever data at a path is updated, and any component is interested in data at that path, the setter of `useState()` is called with the updated data.
 Which internally triggers a re-render.
-Also note that, if data at particular path is number `3` and store's set method is called to update the value to 3.
-Because they are equal ClearX does not cause the re-render.
-Which is same for any type of value.
+Also, note that if data at a particular path is number `3` and the store's set method is called to update the value to 3.
+Because they are equal, ClearX does not cause the re-render, which is the same for any value.
 ClearX tries to avoid unnecessary re-renders.

-In below example lets try to link some properties to the component
+In the below example, let's try to link some properties to the component.

 ```jsx